 I have also recorded and performed with other New York City groups including Itai Kriss & The Havana Special at the Red Sea Jazz Festival (Israel 2016), Orquesta "SCC" Salsa Con Conciencia at Lincoln Center's Midsummer Night Swing (NY 2015) and Tempo Latino (France 2015), and Colette Michaan & Querencia in the Festival D'Essaouira Gnaoua et des Musiques du Monde (Morocco 2012).

 Recently I finished my first album: VIVENCIAS, which reflects all my wandering and experiences being in these different places, each song is a snapshot of a feeling or moment lived.
 This project is something I have been anticipating doing for a long time, a commitment to myself, my family, music, love, and time.
-I recently moved to Oakland, California, and am looking forward to continuing to pursue music and education in this new home.
+I recently moved to Miami, Florida, and am looking forward to continuing to pursue music and education in this new home.